-In March 2020, the World Health Organization declared a pandemic following the emergence and rapid spread of a novel strain of coronavirus ("COVID-19").
-The continued spread of COVID-19 and the actions being taken by governments, businesses and individuals to limit this pandemic may adversely impact the Organization's operations.
-As a result of this, on March 23, 2020, the government of Ontario ordered the closure of all non-essential businesses effective March 24, 2020.
-On March 16, 2020, Sheridan College closed its campuses and has planned for continuing education throughout the summer and fall semesters through online curriculum which could have implications on enrolment and ancillary revenues.
+During the year the COVID-19 virus has continued to create material uncertainty for business continuity across a broad range of industries.
+The economic impact of the virus could be severe and long lasting as unprecedented measures are being taken to mitigate the consequences of the pandemic.
 This has resulted in a significant economic uncertainty, of which the potential impact on the Organization's future financial results is difficult to reliably measure at this time.
-The Organization has taken advantage of federal government assistance programs in place as disclosed in note 13.
+The Organization has taken advantage of federal government assistance programs in place as disclosed in note 9.
 Management is continuing to carefully monitor and evaluate the impact as the situation evolves.
 No adjustments have been made to these financial statements as a result of this uncertainty, other than to reflect to the routine spoilage of food inventory.

-16. COMPARATIVE FIGURES
+16. SUBSEQUENT EVENT